musm/WinTypes.jl/README.md

 ## Motivation & Examples

-The point of this package is to make it easier and more convenient to translate Windows API function calls from Julia, and to improve readability with respect to the original function definitions in the Windows API.
+The point of this package is to make it easier and more convenient to wrap Windows API function calls in Julia.
+As a consequence, this package also improves readability with respect to the original Windows API function definitions.

-Here's an example comparing calling Windows API functions with and without `WinTypes`:
+Here's an example comparing wraping Windows API functions with and without `WinTypes`:

-With `WinTypes` a Windows API call would look something like:
+**Using `WinTypes` a Windows API call would look something like:**
 ```julia
 using WinTypes: HANDLE, DWORD, BOOL